hwheeler01/hwheeler01.github.io/research.md

 ## OmicKriging

 We have developed a novel systems approach to complex trait prediction, which leverages and integrates similarity in genetic, transcriptomic or other omics-level data.
-Our method called OmicKriging (published in <a href="http://www.ncbi.nlm.nih.gov/pubmed/?term=PMC4072756"><i>Genetic Epidemiology</i></a>) emphasizes the use of a wide variety of systems-level data, such as those increasingly made available by comprehensive surveys of the genome, transcriptome and epigenome, for complex trait prediction.
+Our method called OmicKriging emphasizes the use of a wide variety of systems-level data, such as those increasingly made available by comprehensive surveys of the genome, transcriptome and epigenome, for complex trait prediction.
 For example, integrating different omic correlation matrices such as a genetic relationship matrix (GRM) derived from SNPs and a gene expression correlation matrix (GXM) derived from gene expression levels may optimize predictive performance over either dataset alone.
+See our article in <a href="http://www.ncbi.nlm.nih.gov/pubmed/?term=PMC4072756"><i>Genetic Epidemiology</i></a> for more details.

 ![OKFig2]({{ site.baseurl }}/images/OKFig2.jpg)